hirak99/yabsnap/README.md

 # FAQ

 - Does it work on other distros than Arch?
-  - It should be easy to port if the usage grows, or there if are requests.
+  - It _should_ work if installed with `sudo scripts/install.sh`, although
+    - Installation hook will not work.
+    - And rest of the features should be tested.
+  - If you'd want full support on a distro, I'm happy to know so that I can evaluate and find a way to prioritize it.
+Please open an issue.

 - I deleted a snapshot manually.
 Will it confuse yabsnap?
-  - No, you can also delete the corresponding metadata manually.
-It's in the same directory.
+  - No. You should also delete the corresponding metadata `-meta.json` manually (it's in the same directory).
 If you used `yabsnap delete PATH_TO_SNAPSHOT`, it would take care of that for you.

 - How do I delete multiple snaps?
   - The quickest way is to delete them manually.
-Remove the snaps, and corresponding `-meta.json` files.
+Remove the snaps with `btrfs subvolume snapshot del YOUR_SNAP`, and corresponding `-meta.json` files.